The Human Side of Infrastructure:

 The Human Side of Infrastructure: Lessons Learned from Conversations with Infrastructure Leaders

 There is nothing quite like learning by doing, but the second-best thing is learning from the people who have done it themselves.

-Over the summer, as a part of the Future of Infrastructure podcast series, I have had the opportunity to sit down with leaders from across the globe who are taking action and getting infrastructure projects done.
+Over the summer, as a part of the, I have had the opportunity to sit down with leaders from across the globe who are taking action and getting infrastructure projects done.
 My conversations have taken me (physically and virtually) to NYC, San Francisco, Cleveland, Geneva and Perth.

 I started this series to share the stories and the lessons learned with other infrastructure leaders and practitioners.
 Especially during this moment of infrastructure investment, we need to learn all we can so that we can build on the good and inspiring work that people are doing.

 You Need a Champion (or “The Champ is Here”)